 Application process

+a.
 Tell us about a community you are a part of.
-Describe why you are passionate about your community, and/or you can tell us about issues or challenges in your community that you care about.
+Describe why you are passionate about your community, and/or tell us about issues or challenges in your community that you care about.
 Your “community” could be the place you live, your school, your local environment, a team, a group of people, or things or places you feel connected to.

-Applications are due by 11:59pm on March 31, 2025.
+Applications are due by 11:59pm on March 31, 2026.
 Interviews will take place in April.
 Intern will be selected and notified in May.

 about shorerivers